 A customer visits your eCommerce store.
 They go through your inventory and puts 3 items in the shopping cart.
 Then they abruptly leave the site without finalizing the purchase.
+The cart abandonment.
 Does this scenario sound familiar?

 It happens more often than you think.
 In fact, 68.8% is the average documented online shopping cart abandonment rate based on 34 studies.
 But while this percentage is quite high, Business Insider Intelligence estimates says 63% of all abandoned shopping carts can be recoverable.
 Let’s see what are the most common reasons why customers leave your store and what you can do to fight it.